MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ## WebSocket compatibility when using a proxy service

 Remote Desktop, PowerShell, and Events modules in Windows Admin Center utilize the WebSocket protocol, which is often not supported when using a proxy service.
-Websocket support in Azure AD Application Proxy compatibility is in [preview](https://blogs.technet.microsoft.com/applicationproxyblog/2018/03/28/limited-websocket-support-now-in-public-preview/) and looking for feedback on compatibility.

 ## Support for Windows Server versions before 2016 (2012 R2, 2012, 2008 R2)